Fen-ryx/Video-Super-Resolution-Project/README.md

 Overall, this SoC has been pretty damn great for me.
 It's the project I was most interested in all summer, and it kept me hooked throughout.
 It's the first experience I've had in the world of AI and ML, and what an experience it was!
 Shoutout to my mentors Kartik Gokhale and Hastyn Doshi for this amazing project and for being great mentors.
 Thank you WnCC for the opportunity.
 I am extremely grateful

 # Files
-The ML_i files are the codes I worked on for the completion of the ML Course on Coursera The Colour_Image_Super_Resolution file is my own implementation of the SR algorithm, using the famous 9-1-5 architecture.
+The ML_i files are the codes I worked on for the completion of the ML Course on Coursera.
+The Colour_Image_Super_Resolution file is my own implementation of the SR algorithm, using the famous 9-1-5 architecture.
 It's advanced(for me) but rudimentary code, as is obvious from the structure of the entire algorithm (no functions, bad structure, repeating code, etc.)
 The ESPCN_Rough_Implementation file is much more refined code.
 It uses short functions, which is the ideal way to code, as I learnt along the way.
 The reason it's titled 'Rough" is because it's not as good (refined) as I wanted it to be.
 The algorithm works fine, but the final portions are not encapsulated within functions (not enough time, as the deadline was nearing) which is how I would like it to be.
 I intend to improve it after the project is over, which is why it's only like the first draft of a book that needs to be refined.
 For the Image SR part, the dataset used was the T91 dataset, pretty famous for its applicability to SR problems.